jchan1e/terrarium/project_part_1.md

 ### Team
 * Jordan Dick
-* Nelsom Mandela
+* Nelsom Mitchell
-* Joaquin Phoenix
+* Joaquin Lagarrigue

 ### Github Names
 * Jordan - jchan1e
-* Nelson -
+* Nelson - nelsonnn
-* Joaquin -
+* Joaquin - jlagaman

 ### Title
 Terrarium

 ### Description
-An evolution simulator in which creatures start out with random features and instructions, and over many generations become capable of surviving in the harsh environments the user sets.
+An evolution simulator in which creatures start out with random features and instructions, and over many generations become capable of surviving in harsh environments.

 ### Actors
 * User
 * Creatures

 ### Functionality
+* user can set environment parameters
+* user can set starting random seed
-* user can do stuff
+* user can save and load the state of the simulation
+* creatures can move around
+* creatures can eat food
+* creatures have some number of sensors
+* creatures can attack other creatures
-* creatures can do stuff
+* creatures can reproduce w/ some mutation rate

-### Stretch Functionality